pesto-students/exercise-day-2-segment-2/README.md

   - Integration
   - Unit

-  It is an End to End testing.
+  Ans- It is an End to End testing.

       ```js
         var request = require('supertest');